solana-labs/solana-web3.js/packages/rpc-types/README.md

 ### `lamports()`

-This helper combines _asserting_ that a number is a possible number of Lamports with _coercing_ it to the `LamportsUnsafeBeyond2Pow53Minus1` type.
+This helper combines _asserting_ that a number is a possible number of Lamports with _coercing_ it to the `Lamports` type.
 It's best used with untrusted input.

 ```ts
 import { lamports } from '@solana/rpc-types';